Walkman X series: Sound quality

-Internet browser
+Web browser

-The Walkman X player is the first to feature an internet browser.
+The Walkman X player is the first to feature a web browser.
 The device doesn't support flash video, although it has a separate application for YouTube video playback.
-The browser is based on NetFront, which was also used on the PlayStation Portable.
+The web browser is based on NetFront, which is also used on the PlayStation Portable.

 Reception

 The Walkman X's notable market rivals at the time of launch were iPod Touch, Cowon S9 and Samsung P3.